-A commitment to an investigative academic career is essential.
+A commitment to an investigative academic career is essential and a strong background in research is required.
 The Neonatology Fellowship Training Program at CHOP has a strong history of fellows supported through this program.
-To learn more about this unique opportunity, contact us.
+To learn more about this unique opportunity, contact program leadership.

 The Accreditation Council for Graduate Medical Education (ACGME) incorporated quality improvement training into its Practice-Based Learning and Improvement (PBLI) and Systems-Based Practice (SBP) competencies.

-As required by the ACGME, fellows are taught quality improvement (QI) methods and participate in a QI project during the fellowship.
-The QI project will be overseen by the Division of Neonatology’s QI Leadership Team.
+Fellows are taught quality improvement (QI) and implementation science methods and participate in a QI project during fellowship.
+The QI project will be mentored by the Division of Neonatology’s QI Leadership Team.